In this scenario, you synchronize your 1st level support's Jira Service Desk system with your 2nd level support's Jira Service Desk installation:

 Set up projects

-Firstly, set up the two projects that will be integrated: Project A and Project B both as Jira Service Desk projects.
+Firstly, set up the two projects that will be synchronized: Project A and Project B both as Jira Service Desk projects.

 Establish the connection